cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 However, inlining can also lead to increased code size.
 Whenever a function is inlined, the call site contains a copy of the function's Sierra code, potentially leading to duplication of code across the compiled code.

-Therefore, inlining should be applied with cautious.
-Using the `#[inline]` or `#[inline(always)]` indiscriminately will lead to increased compile time.
+Therefore, inlining should be applied with cautioun.
+Using `#[inline]` or `#[inline(always)]` indiscriminately will lead to increased compile time.
 It is particularly useful to inline small functions, ideally with many arguments.
 This is because inlining large functions will increase the code length of the program, and handling many arguments will increase the number of steps to execute these functions.

 The more frequently a function is called, the more beneficial inlining becomes in terms of performance.
 By doing so, the number of steps for the execution will be lower, while the code length will not grow that much or might even decrease in terms of total number of instructions.